pydantic/pydantic/docs/blog/pydantic-v2.md

 > Validate input data as a string, then call the `validate` function with that string, use the returned value
 > as the final result of validation.

-`ValiationSchema` is just an alias to [`pydantic_core.Schema`](https://github.com/samuelcolvin/pydantic-core/blob/main/pydantic_core/_types.py#L291) which is a type defining the schema for validation schemas.
+`ValidationSchema` is just an alias to [`pydantic_core.Schema`](https://github.com/samuelcolvin/pydantic-core/blob/main/pydantic_core/_types.py#L291) which is a type defining the schema for validation schemas.